 Andreas Ludwig Casselman

-Andreas was 12 years old when he arrived in America and lived to be 90 years old when he passed in PA.
+Andreas Ludwig was 12 years old when he arrived in America and lived to be 90 years old.

-In 1719, 20 year old Andreas is married to 19 year old Margaretha Elisabetha Schaefer in Schoharie Valley, the place that the Palatines fled to when the naval stores project went bust.
+1719 20 year old Andreas is married to 19 year old Margaretha Elisabetha Schaefer in Schoharie Valley, the place that the Palatines fled to when the naval stores project went bust.
 The same year their first child, William Henry is born in Stone Arabia, 30 miles north of the Schoharie Valley.
+Margaretha went on to birth at least 6 more children, 7 of which are boys.
+There are 2 girls and 1 boy that are not well documented.

-1722 there is undocumented record of twins Lewis and Wilhelm born this year, and we do see their names in later records, however Andres was often called "Lewis" and Wilhelm could be interpreted as "William" so I have some confusion about these two.
+1722 there is undocumented record of twins Lewis and Wilhelm born this year, and we do see their names in later records, however Andres was often called "Lewis" and Wilhelm could be interpreted as "William" and the common practice of modifying and duplicating names compound the difficulty including these in this record.

-July of 1741 a new governor is appointed to replace George Clarke who had been serving as governor since 1736 when William Cosby died.
+1741 July a new governor is appointed to replace George Clarke who had been serving as governor since 1736 when William Cosby died.

 1744 is a momentous year for the family.
 This began a period of conflict known as "King Georges War" between the British colonies and the French over control of North American territory, primarily in the regions of New York, New England, and Nova Scotia; this war is also notable for the Treaty of Lancaster where the Iroquois Confederacy granted land to the English colonies in the Ohio Valley, further fueling tensions with the French.
 Given that the German settlers had very good relations with the Iroquois nation (See the Conrad Weiser story) it seems likely that "King Georges War" on the French and Indians would have been a challenging problem for Andreas as he had taken the Oath in 1716 so that he could obtain title to the Stone Arabia land.
 It seems equally certain that Andreas was well acquainted with a large part of the reason Dietrich and Anna had left their homeland was the carnage inflicted on their farms and villages by the French 40 years earlier in Germany.
 Certainly Dietrich would have shared the memories with his family so this was undoubtedly a frightening time for them.